mrkkrp/zip/README.md

 when anything from this list takes place:

 * Total size of archive is greater than 4 GB.
-* Size of compressed/uncompressed file in archive is greater than 4 GB.
+* Size of a single compressed/uncompressed file in archive is greater than 4 GB.
 * There are more than 65535 entries in archive.

 The library is particularly suited for processing of large files.
 For